The National Institutes of Health (NIH) has announced that it will no longer convene the Human Fetal Tissue Research Ethics Advisory Board.

-The National Right to Life Committee criticized today’s actions by the Biden administration to exploit the deaths of unborn babies who are killed by abortion by allowing research using fetal tissue to move forward.
+On Friday, the National Institutes of Health (NIH) revoked a decision made during the Trump administration to subject all extramural research involving fetal tissue to review by an independent advisory board.
+The National Right to Life Committee has expressed criticism of the actions taken by the Biden administration to exploit the deaths of unborn babies who are killed by abortion by allowing research using fetal tissue to proceed.

 “We condemn this sickening decision by the Biden administration,” said Carol Tobias, president of National Right to Life.
 “Tiny human babies are aborted by abortionists and then exploited to be farmed for their organs and tissue for use in experiments.”